dispatchrun/dispatch-py/README.md

 program, driven by the Dispatch SDK.

 ### Configuration

+The Dispatch CLI automatically configures the SDK, so manual configuration is usually not required when running Dispatch applications.
+However, in some advanced cases, it might be useful to explicitly set configuration options.

 In order for Dispatch to interact with functions remotely, the SDK needs to be configured with the address at which the server can be reached.
 The Dispatch